 Yale Center for British Art

 47. The Yale Center for British Art shall be under the direction of a Director appointed by the Corporation for a term of not more than five years on nomination by the President.

 48. The Yale University Press shall be under the direction of a Director appointed by the Corporation upon nomination by the President.
 The Press shall have a Board of Governors who shall advise the Director on the operations and strategy of the Press, in accordance with Articles of Government approved by the Corporation.
 The members of the Board of Governors shall be appointed by the Corporation and shall include, among others, the President, the Provost, the Treasurer and the Director, ex officiis.
 Nominees for Director shall be recommended to the President by the Board of Governors of the Press.

 49. The Observatory and each University laboratory or group of laboratories shall be under the direction of the Chair of a Department or a Director appointed for a term of years by the Corporation on nomination by the President.
 In matters of organization, expenditure, and nomination to subordinate positions, the Director may be assisted by a Committee made up of the Professors of all grades in the Departments concerned.

 50. The Church of Christ in Yale University shall have a governing body consisting of a Council composed of the Deacons, the Members-at-large, and the Pastor, who shall either be the University Chaplain or an Associate Chaplain, appointed by the Corporation on nomination by the President.

 University Health Services

 51. The University Health Services shall be under the supervision of the Director appointed by the Corporation on nomination by the President to serve at the pleasure of the Corporation.
 The Director shall have the advice of the Board of University Health appointed by the Provost.
-The Chairman of the Board of University Health shall be designated by the Provost.
+The Chair of the Board of University Health shall be designated by the Provost.
 The Director shall sit with the Board ex officio, except when it is in executive session.